5 Days, $1250 gst incl

 The course will add to knowledge learned in the basic avalanche safety course and cover topics in further detail.
 The basic topics will be expanded upon, such as avalanche mechanics, companion rescue, weather and forecasting stability, and route finding.
 Additional topics covered will include snowpack analysis (layers, crystal identification), human factors in decision making, and observation techniques.
 Completion of this course will leave you feeling more confident in your ability to make safe decisions while travelling in the backcountry.
 It will give you the confidence and knowledge of how to seek out further information to further your knowledge on your own.

 While the exact itinerary will be determined based on the weather and snow conditions during the course, the following is a possible scenario.
-Arrive on Sunday night and familiarize yourself with the lodge – get settled in!
-The course will begin on Monday morning with a classroom session focused on avalanche mechanics.
+Arrive the night before your course and familiarize yourself with the lodge – get settled in!
+The course will begin with a classroom session focused on avalanche mechanics.
 In the afternoon you will be outside and dig snow pits, putting your new snow mechanics knowledge to the test.
-Tuesday morning you will spend inside discussing weather and the formation of the snowpack.
+The next morning you will spend inside discussing weather and the formation of the snowpack.
 You will head outside and go for a small tour with skis to find a different location to dig snow pits, and begin making judgements about what terrain is safe.
-Wednesday morning will bring another indoor lecture on route finding, decision making, and the human factor.
+The following morning will bring another indoor lecture on route finding, decision making, and the human factor.
 You will put this knowledge to work in the afternoon when you go on another tour around the ski area.
 You will begin making your own judgements about which terrain will be more subject to avalanches.
-On Thursday you will put all this information together to make your own assessment of safe terrain to travel and ski/ride in and put it to use!
+On the 4th day you will put all this information together to make your own assessment of safe terrain to travel and ski/ride in and put it to use!
+By the final day you will be comfortable making your own assessments of safe terrain to travel given the current avalanche advisory and you will learn how to make your own predictions of snowpack stability based on weather forecasts.

 Personal avalanche transceivers, probes and shovels are required as familiarity with your own rescue equipment is the most important.
 Alpine touring gear (skis or snowboard) are not required, but highly recommended.
 Snowshoes may be hired from NZSSI if necessary.